 The U.S.'s ability to maintain air superiority relies heavily upon the interaction of HIMAD and SHORAD systems.
 The Patriot missile system serves as the primary HIMAD system of value to maneuver forces.
-The Patriot system is the U.S. Army's bellwether AMD defense system, capable of engaging ballistic and cruise missiles, loitering munitions, and aircraft.12 Although equipped with a phased-array radar, the Patriot system remains highly mobile.
-The mobility component of the system proves crucial for the defense of high-value friendly targets, such as command and control centers, airfields, and logistics bases, from aerial attack.13 arsenal of adversaries.
-The radar component of the system will also receive a significant upgrade in the near future that will provide 360-degree detection capability to eliminate any blind spots, ensuring successful engagements of emerging threats.15 crucial in a near-peer fight.
-Currently, the U.S. Air Force generally assumes that it will destroy TBM launch sites shortly after hostilities commence.
-However, this luxury may not be assured against a near-peer competitor with a well-equipped and trained air force.
-Recently, the Patriot missile system has served as a legitimate strategic deterrent weapon that rarely engages targets while deployed.
-Against a near-peer adversary, this system will quickly become critical for success at the tactical level of operations.
+The Patriot system is the U.S. Army's bellwether AMD defense system, capable of engaging ballistic and cruise missiles, loitering munitions, and aircraft.
+Although equipped with a phased-array radar, the Patriot system remains highly mobile.
+The mobility component of the system proves crucial for the defense of high-value friendly targets, such as command and control centers, airfields, and logistics bases, from aerial attack.

 The capabilities of the Patriot systems have also been combatproven, successfully engaging targets in the Gulf War and Operation Iraqi Freedom.
-14 Since these two combat experiences, the system has received additional upgrades, ensuring that it can counter the increasingly sophisticated
+Since these two combat experiences, the system has received additional upgrades, ensuring that it can counter the increasingly sophisticated arsenal of adversaries.
+The radar component of the system will also receive a significant upgrade in the near future that will provide 360-degree detection capability to eliminate any blind spots, ensuring successful engagements of emerging threats.